-- Understand and comply with the Code. - Ensure your team are aware of, and comply with, the Code and all applicable SEGRO policies. - Ensure that anyone new to your team is introduced to the Code, the risks specific to their role, and the appropriate course of action to pursue if in doubt. - Be vigilant to potential breaches of the Code, and encourage Employees to speak up if they suspect a breach. - Flag breaches of the Code as appropriate to the Group Legal team, your own line manager, a member of the HR team or a member of the Executive Committee.
+- Understand and comply with the Code. - Ensure your team are aware of, and comply with, the Code and all applicable SEGRO policies. - Ensure that anyone new to your team is introduced to the Code, the risks specific to their role, and the appropriate course of action to pursue if in doubt as to the application of the Code in any given situation. - Be vigilant to potential breaches of the Code, and encourage Employees to speak up if they suspect a breach. - Flag breaches of the Code as appropriate to the Group Legal team, your own line manager, a member of the HR team or a member of the Executive Committee.